Ultimate Guide to Online Poker in Alberta - Is it Legal and Where Can I Play?

 Live Poker in Alberta

-While regulated online poker is still on its way, live poker is thriving in Alberta.
+While regulated online poker is still to reach its full potential, live poker is thriving in Alberta.
 There are several poker rooms across the province that run cash games around the clock and regularly host tournaments.

 Here's a look at the best live poker rooms in Alberta.